Jan Gossaert

 From at least 1508 he was apparently continuously employed, or at least retained, by quasi-royal patrons, mostly members of the extended Habsburg family, heirs to the Valois Duchy of Burgundy.
 These were Philip of Burgundy, Adolf of Burgundy, Christian II of Denmark when in exile, and Mencía de Mendoza, Countess of Nassau, third wife of Henry III of Nassau-Breda.

-He was a contemporary of Albrecht Dürer and the rather younger Lucas van Leyden, whom he knew, but he has tended to be less highly regarded in modern times than they were.
-Unlike them, he was not a printmaker, though his surviving drawings are very fine, and are preferred by some to his paintings.
+A contemporary of Albrecht Dürer and the younger Lucas van Leyden, whom he knew, he was less highly regarded in modern times than they were.
+As he was not a printmaker like these two artists, his works and fame did not spread as widely as theirs.
+His surviving drawings are excellent and are preferred by some to his paintings.

 Biography

 His name was in fact "Jan Gossart", and he was so known in his lifetime; the Dutch version "Gossaert" crept into later sources, despite Gossart's first language being French.
 Little is known of his early life.
 One of his earliest biographers, Karel van Mander, claimed he was from a small town in Artois or Henegouwen (County of Hainaut) called Maubeuge or Maubuse.
 Other scholars have determined he was the son of a bookbinder who received his training at Maubeuge Abbey, while the RKD mentions there is evidence to support a claim that he was born in Duurstede Castle.
 He is registered in the Antwerp Guild of Saint Luke in 1503.

 In 1508-9 he travelled to Rome, either in the company of, or later sent by, Philip of Burgundy, an illegitimate son of Duke Philip the Good, who was sent as ambassador to Pope Julius II by Philip the Handsome.
 Philip's party, very likely including Gossaert, left the Netherlands in October 1508, arrived in Rome on 14 January 1509, and was back at The Hague by 28 June 1509.
 Although the details are unclear, it seems that Gossaert remained in Philip's employment until he died in 1524, by then Bishop of Utrecht.
 However, throughout this time he was able to work for other patrons, mostly friends of Philip.

 In 1509–17 Gossaert was registered as a resident of Middelburg.
 According to Van Mander he was one of the first Flemish artists to bring back the Italian manner of painting with much nudity in historical allegories.
 From 1517 to 1524 he is registered at Duurstede Castle where according to the RKD, he had Jan van Scorel as pupil.
 From 1524 onwards he returned to Middelburg as court painter to Adolf of Burgundy, another Habsburg relative.
 Jan Mertens the Younger was another pupil.

 He was a contemporary of Lucas van Leyden, and was influenced by artists who came before him, such as Rogier van der Weyden, the great master of Tournai and Brussels and, like him, his compositions were usually framed in architectural backgrounds.